-If you keep your wedding small, should restrictions tighten and further limit the number of people who can attend, you’re less likely to have to un-invite some of your guests or reschedule.
-Small weddings can also feel more intimate, be less stressful and have you feel more present throughout your day.
+If you keep your wedding small, should restrictions that limit the number of guests who can attend be in effect on the date of your ceremony, you’re less likely to have to un-invite some of your guests or reschedule.
+Small weddings can also feel more intimate, be less stressful, and have you feel more present throughout your day.

 5. Stay local.